Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Formation Mechanism

 Next, assuming Zangetsu is genuinely isolated, its quiescent nature and asymmetric morphology become the challenges for any formation scenario.
-In hydrodynamic simulations, the supernova-driven, episodic gas outflows from starbursts can alter the gravitational potential of dark matter, leading to the formation of a UDG in isolation (e.g., \citealt{di2017fieldudgSF, jiang2019fieldudgSF}).
+In hydrodynamic simulations, supernova-driven, episodic gas outflows from starbursts can alter the dark matter gravitational potential, leading to the formation of a UDG in isolation (e.g., \citealt{di2017fieldudgSF, jiang2019fieldudgSF}).
 Additionally, \citealp{jiang2019fieldudgSF} found that field UDGs in the NIHAO simulation tend to be more prolate, consistent with Zangetsu's elongated morphology.
 Meanwhile, \citealp{van2022UDGspinhalo} suggests that a high-spin dark matter halo can prevent gas from collapsing, contributing to creating a field UDG.
-However, most isolated UDGs from these mechanisms are not as quiescent as Zangetsu.
+However, most isolated UDGs from these mechanisms are less quiescent than Zangetsu.
 The quenching process often relies on an external factor, such as tidal interaction, and is inconsistent with Zangetsu's current isolated environment.
-A merger between dwarf galaxies or two UDGs could be another interesting channel to consider (e.g., \citealt{Fielder2023DwarfMerge, Wright2021}), which could help explain Zangetsu's high ellipticity, moderately disturbed morphology, and the lack of star formation.
+A merger between dwarf galaxies, or between two UDGs, could be another interesting channel to consider (e.g., \citealt{Fielder2023DwarfMerge, Wright2021}), which could help explain Zangetsu's high ellipticity, moderately disturbed morphology, and the lack of star formation.
 However, the realistic chance of such a rare event outside a galaxy group or cluster environment casts doubt on the feasibility of this explanation.